Through Their Eyes

 One female dog and her offspring can produce 67,000 dogs in 6 years time.
 One female cat and her offspring can produce 20,736 in 4 years time.
 Feral female cats can potentially have 5 litters of kittens in a year.
 Having those statistics just further support the need to spay and neuter our pets.
 Maybe, just maybe if we get the numbers of unwanted animals out of the realm of those that can harm them, then we are making progress in keeping those born from being harmed.

 Further, this website is here as a resource for any organization that deals with animal adoptions.
 Animal Shelter's have the overwhelming responsibility to find homes for pets that are under their care, hopefully this website will help ease the staff's minds regarding a potential adopter.

-This website is maintained by a dedicated group of volunteers, who painstakingly spend countless hours sifting through the data to find these animal cruelty files.
-We receive no state, local or government funding.
+This website is maintained by a dedicated group of volunteers, who painstakingly spend countless hours sifting through various references to find these animal cruelty files.

-2004 to present NH Governor's Taskforce for the Humane Treatment of Animals
+2004 to present NH Governor's Commission for the Humane Treatment of Animals

 2007 to 2010 Member NH Federation of Humane Organizations

 Copyright 2008-2014.
 All rights reserved.
 Web Hosting by Startlogic